neofytr/neoRoom/README.md

 ### 2. Setup

-Open a terminal in the project directory and run:
+Open a terminal in client/ and run:

 ```bash
 npm init -y